samvera/hyrax/.github/CONTRIBUTING.md

   * `git pull --rebase`
   * `git checkout <your-branch>`
   * `git rebase master`
-  * It is likely a good idea to run your tests again.
+  * It is a good idea to run your tests again.
 * If you've made more than one commit take a moment to consider whether squashing commits together would help improve their logical grouping.
   * [Detailed Walkthrough of One Pull Request per Commit](http://ndlib.github.io/practices/one-commit-per-pull-request/)
   * `git rebase --interactive HEAD~<number-of-commits>` ([See Github help](https://help.github.com/articles/interactive-rebase))
   * To determine the number of commits on your branch: `git log master..<your-branch> --oneline | wc -l`
   * Squashing your branch's changes into one commit is "good form" and helps the person merging your request to see everything that is going on.

 * Push your changes to a topic branch in your fork of the repository.
 * Submit a pull request from your fork to the project.